Auto Loan Calculator

 Interest rate

-How to estimate: Annual percentage rate (APR) is the cost of taking out a loan, measured as the car loan interest rate plus any fees.
-Your APR will depend on your credit score and whether you’re buying a new or used car.
+Your APR (interest rate plus fees) depends on your credit score and whether you’re buying a new or used car.
 Use the table below to estimate your interest rate.

 Credit scoreAverage new car APRAverage used car APR

-How to save money on a car loan
+How can I save money on a car loan?

 Buy used or certified pre-owned